binhchay1/cloudarcane/wp-content/plugins/mashsharer/readme.txt

 * Multi-language capable, *.po files
 * Change color of share counts via setting
 * Count up animation for share buttons counts (Does not work for shortcodes and on blog pages)
-* HTML5 Tag < aside > wrapped around to tell search engines that the share buttons are not part of the content
+* HTML5 Tag < aside > wrapped around to tell search engines that the social share buttons are not part of the content
-* Plus button moves to end of share buttons when activated and does not stay longer in place.
+* Plus button moves to end of social share buttons when activated and does not stay longer in place.
-* Drag and drop sort order of share buttons services.
+* Drag and drop sort order of social share buttons services.
 * Enable desired Social Media share buttons Icons with one click
 * Choose which Social Media network should be visible all the time This one will be large-sized by default.
 Other Social Media networks are behind the plus sign
-* Three different effective share button styles - Less is more here
+* Three different effective social share button styles - Less is more here
 * Choose border radius of the Social Media buttons
-* Keep settings when share buttons are uninstalled - optional
+* Keep settings when social share buttons are uninstalled - optional
 * Custom CSS field for the individual styling of the social media share buttons

 <strong> Social Media Add-Ons available for </strong>

-* Whatsapp (Whatsapp button is shown only on mobile devices)
+* Whatsapp share button and social icon (Whatsapp button is shown only on mobile devices)
-* Pinterest
+* Pinterest share button and social icon
-* Digg
+* Digg share button and social icon
-* Linkedin
+* Linkedin share button and social icon
-* Reddit
+* Reddit share button and social icon
-* Vk / VKontakte
+* Vk / VKontakte share button and social icon
-* Print
+* Print share button and social icon
-* Buffer
+* Buffer share button and social icon
-* Weibo
+* Weibo share button and social icon
-* Pocket
+* Pocket share button and social icon
-* Xing
+* Xing share button and social icon
-* Tumblr
+* Tumblr share button and social icon
-* Mail
+* Mail share button and social icon
-* ManageWP
+* ManageWP share button and social icon
-* Meneame
+* Meneame share button and social icon
-* Odnoklassniki
+* Odnoklassniki share button and social icon
-* Frype / Draugiem
+* Frype / Draugiem share button and social icon
-* Skype
+* Skype share button and social icon
-* Flipboard
+* Flipboard share button and social icon
-* Hackernews
+* Hackernews share button and social icon
+* Threads share button and social icon (New)
+* Mastodon share button and social icon (New)

 = High Performance =